 When a customer makes an online purchase, they're asked to enter CVV along with other card details.
 The payment gateway then securely sends this information through payment networks like Visa and Mastercard to the issuing bank.
 The issuing bank runs a cryptographic check on the CVV and sends back a verification code along with its decision to approve or decline the transaction.

 CVV serves as a proxy for proving physical card possession at the time of the CNP transaction.
-This makes it harder for fraudsters who might have stolen the card number and expiry date (from a data breach, for example) from using a card, ultimately helping merchants reduce the number of chargebacks filed by legitimate cardholders.
+This makes it harder for fraudsters who might have stolen the card number and expiry date (from a data breach, for example) from using a card.
+Since CVVs are not permitted to be stored by merchants, PSPs, or networks under PCI DSS guidelines, they are typically not leaked in data breaches, which further strengthens their role as a last-mile verification tool.
+Ultimately, this helps merchants reduce the number of chargebacks filed by legitimate cardholders.

 Geolocation